Why gamification? Benefits, results and pitfalls

 A game is often not easy, especially the further you go in the game.
 The last level is often the hardest.
 Yet players don't give up.
 They want to reach that next level and keep going, a trait that is also very useful in real life.

-42% higher effectiveness in onboarding, training and retaining sales people
+42% greater effectiveness in onboarding, training and retaining sales staff

 30% shorter sales cycle